-- Although this section refers to disks, you can also use zero-padded files on a certified NAS storage device in an Automatic Storage Management disk group.
-Refer to Oracle Database Installation Guide for Linux for information about creating and configuring NAS-based files for use in an Automatic Storage Management disk group. - You can run ASM using ASMLIB, or run ASM using raw devices.
-Oracle recommends that you use raw devices only with upgrades, and migrate to other storage systems for Oracle Database files.
+Although this section refers to disks, you can also use zero-padded files on a certified NAS storage device in an Automatic Storage Management disk group.
+Refer to Oracle Database Installation Guide for Solaris Operating System (SPARC 64-Bit) for information about creating and configuring NAS-based files for use in an Automatic Storage Management disk group.